Atjowt/verlet/README.md

 - 2 subdivision(s) = 4 thread(s)
 - ...

-Use this to choose an appropriate number based on the number of cores in your CPU.
+Use this to choose an appropriate number based on your CPU cores.

+You can of course also modify other parameters like `NUM_PARTICLES` or `INV_RADIUS`.

 # Build and Run
 Currently only supports POSIX compliant operating systems (so no Windows).